prashant695/DSA_350/README.md

 * Convert BST into balanced BST
 * Merge two BSTs
 * Replace every node with the least greatest node in the BST

-## Graph
-* Construct a graph from given data and run DFS
-* Implement BFS algorithm
-* Detect cycle in directed graph using DFS
-* Detect cycle in directed graph using BFS
-* Detect cycle in undirected graph using DFS
-* Detect cycle in undirected graph using BFS
-* Find the town judge
-* Flood fill
-* Word Search
-* Knight on chess board
-* Word Ladder 1
-* Word Ladder 2
-* Connected Components
-* Count islands
-* Count enclosed islands
-* Clone a graph
-* Dijkstra’s algorithm
-* Network Delay Time
-* Cheapest flights within k stops
-* Bellman Ford Algorithms
-* Network Delay Time
-* Cheapest flights with k stops
-* Detecting negative cycle using Bellman Ford Algorithm
-* Floyd Warshall Algorithm
-* Implement Topological Sort
-* Course Schedule 1
-* Course Schedule 2
-* Alien Dictionary
-* Water Jug Problem using BFS
-* Prim’s Algorithm
-* Min Cost to connect all points
-* Min cost to connect all servers
-* Disjoint set Union
-* Kruskal’s algorithm
-* Min cost to connect all points
-* Tarjan’s algorithm
-* Find articulation point in a network
-* Check whether a graph contains cycle or not using graph colouring technique
-* Check whether a graph is a tree or not
-* All Paths from source to target
-* Bipartite graph
-* Ants and the community problem
-* Stepping Numbers
-* Largest Distance between two nodes of a tree

-## Linked List
-* Reverse a Linked List
-* Middle of the Linked List
-* Delete Node in a Linked List
-* Merge Two Sorted Linked List
-* Remove duplicates from sorted list
-* Intersection of two linked list
-* Linked List Cycle
-* Palindrome Linked List
-* Swapping Nodes in a Linked List
-* Odd Even Linked List
-* Remove nth node from Linked List
-* Add Two Numbers
-* Swap Nodes in Pairs
-* Split Linked List in Parts
-* Insertion sort on Linked List
-* Merge sort on Linked List
-* Copy list with random pointers
-* Remove zero sum from consecutive nodes from linked list
-* Merge k sorted Linked List
-* Reverse nodes in k group
-* Doubly Linked List
-* Adding a node at the front, at the end, after a node or before a node
-* Deleting a node from the front, from the end, after a node or before a node
-* Circular Doubly Linked List
-* Adding a node at the front, at the end, after a node or before a node
-* Deleting a node from the front, from the end, after a node or before a node
-* LRU Cache
-* LFU Cache

 ## Dynamic Programming